Modern Times

 And as Bywater feared, the Japanese invaded Manchuria (under false pretenses) on Sept.
 18, 1931, and then ignored orders to withdraw from the League of Nations (which had been established by a covenant included in the Treaty of Versailles).
 Japanese warlords were emboldened by the ease of this takeover and the toothless response from the international community.
 This scenario would be replayed by the Nazis when they invaded Czechoslovakia in 1939.

-UGH, IT’S THAT GUY…Clockwise, from top left, Adolph Hitler rolls into Weimar as the Nazi Party continued to gain power in 1930; Hitler youth out for a bike ride in 1932; Japanese troops celebrate their easy invasion of Manchuria in September 1931; political cartoon illustrated Japan’s attitude toward international treaties.
+UGH, IT’S THAT GUY…Clockwise, from top left, Adolf Hitler rolls into Weimar as the Nazi Party continued to gain power in 1930; Hitler youth out for a bike ride in 1932; Japanese troops celebrate their easy invasion of Manchuria in September 1931; political cartoon illustrated Japan’s attitude toward international treaties.
 (Wikipedia/Pinterest)

 * * *